jkbbinkowski/flask-ecommerce-backend/README.md

                 // x.response; - success message obtained as a response
                 // it's recommended to use modal for displaying after-request message } else if (x.status == 400){
-                // JSON.parse(x.response); - errors messages obtained as a response
+                // JSON.parse(x.response); - error messages obtained as a response
                 // it's recommended to use modal for displaying after-request messages
                 // it shall be parsed as JSON, as described above in JSON configuration section } else {